|Thesis and Dissertation Proposals and Defenses|

 The format and style of presentation for a thesis or dissertation should conform to the most acceptable standards of scientific and scholarly writing in the discipline.
 Before preparing a thesis or dissertation, every student should refer to the College guide for the preparation of theses and dissertations at the CITE Training Library - Dissertation Resources.

 After a successful final defense, the committee chair records the approval of the defended thesis or dissertation in MyAdvisor.
-At the defense or thereafter, the student gathers signatures from all advisory committee members and College of Education Dean.
+At the defense or thereafter, using the dissertation and thesis signature form, the student gathers signatures from all advisory committee members and the dean of the College of Education.
 The advisory committee must review the completed finalized draft of the thesis or dissertation before collecting the signature of the dean of the College of Education and ahead of the final submission process.

 The College's Office of Graduate Studies evaluates theses or dissertations for adherence to the College's formatting guidelines, electronic text matching, and electronic archiving requirements by the University of Houston.
 Once the office approves the thesis or dissertation formatting, students submit their work to the College (MyAdvisor) and University (The Texas Digital Library) as a Portable Document Format (PDF).